Hello All HR Experts,

 Dear Colleague,

-As far as India is concerned the Labour Laws are focusing on Social Security, Working Conditions, Safety, Health and Industrial Relations aspects majorly.
-As far as your specific : Is there any Indian legislation/laws that underpin an employment contract? the answer is partly yes.
-You may go though the provisions of Industrial Employment Standing Orders Act 1946 and Rules there under which is a tripartite document which covers most of the terms of employment for Workmen class of employees who are majorly covered under Industrial Disputes Act 1947.
-As far as the Middle / Sernior levels and for thouse who are not workmen, the Terms of Employment is a CONTRACT as entered under the Provisions of INDIAN CONTRACTS ACT 1872.
-You may have your own CONTRACT OF EMPLOYMENT covering all the terms and conditions.
-This can be prepared one time with help of a Legal Practitioner and can be used.
-For some sample models you may go through the below links and it is only suggestive and there are such many more links.
-What is important is one should not copy paste such agreements but has to make it prepared tailor made as you know well.
+As far as India is concerned, the labor laws focus on social security, working conditions, safety, health, and industrial relations aspects majorly.
+Regarding your specific question: Is there any Indian legislation/laws that underpin an employment contract?
+The answer is partly yes.
+You may go through the provisions of the Industrial Employment Standing Orders Act 1946 and the rules thereunder, which is a tripartite document covering most of the terms of employment for the Workmen class of employees who are mainly covered under the Industrial Disputes Act 1947.
+For the middle/senior levels and for those who are not workmen, the terms of employment are a contract as entered under the provisions of the Indian Contracts Act 1872.
+You may have your own contract of employment covering all the terms and conditions.
+This can be prepared one time with the help of a legal practitioner and can be used.
+For some sample models, you may refer to the link provided below.
+It is only suggestive, and there are many more such links.
+What is important is that one should not copy-paste such agreements but should have them prepared tailor-made as you know well.

 From India, Chennai

-First of all I welcome your post with reservation that your question is ambiguous inasmuch as it does not explicitly reveal whether you want to have a sample contract format which is legally compliant to Indian laws or you want to know about the laws that govern an employment contract.
-Having said this, I may state that senior CiteHR expert Dr P. Sivakumar has correctly apprised that Indian Contract Act 1872 governs all contracts, and terms and conditions of workmen are generally covered by Industrial Employment Standing Orders Act 1946.
+First of all, I welcome your post with reservation regarding your question's ambiguity, as it does not explicitly reveal whether you are seeking a sample contract format that complies with Indian laws or information on the laws governing an employment contract.
+That being said, I must state that senior CiteHR expert Dr. P. Sivakumar correctly pointed out that the Indian Contract Act 1872 governs all contracts, and the terms and conditions of workmen are generally covered by the Industrial Employment Standing Orders Act 1946.

-2. However, I shall with due respect to my seniors, like to be permitted to add that an employer is free to frame the terms and conditions of contract according to the job requirement and the same should be unconditionally accepted by the employee at the time of taking up the employment.
-Nevertheless it is simultaneously most important to mention that such employment contract must not be in conflict with any law of the Nation eg. Indian Contract Act 1872 and other Acts related to service benefits like Payment of Gratuity Act 1972.
-Condition about legal jurisdiction of contract must also be provided in the contract for settlement of future disputes, if any.
-And it is always advisable to get such contract legally vetted or drafted by a legal professional expert in service matters.
+However, with due respect to my seniors, I would like to add that an employer is free to establish the terms and conditions of a contract based on job requirements, which must be unconditionally accepted by the employee upon commencing employment.
+It is crucial to ensure that such employment contracts do not conflict with any laws of the nation, such as the Indian Contract Act 1872 and other acts related to service benefits like the Payment of Gratuity Act 1972.
+The contract should also specify the legal jurisdiction for settling future disputes, if any.
+It is advisable to have such contracts legally reviewed or drafted by a legal professional specializing in service matters.

 Regards,